jordanbaird/SwiftKeys/Sources/SwiftKeys/Documentation.docc/Extensions/Prefix.md

     }
 }

-let quitApp = KeyEvent.Name("QuitApp", prefix: .skPrefix)
+let quitApp = KeyCommand.Name("QuitApp", prefix: .skPrefix)
-let makeSoup = KeyEvent.Name("MakeSoup", prefix: .jbPrefix)
+let makeSoup = KeyCommand.Name("MakeSoup", prefix: .jbPrefix)
-let swimToSpain = KeyEvent.Name("SwimToSpain")
+let swimToSpain = KeyCommand.Name("SwimToSpain")

 ```

 In the example above, "QuitApp" becomes "SKQuitApp" when used as a defaults key.
 "MakeSoup" becomes "JBMakeSoup".
-Since "SwimToSpain" did not provide a prefix, it gets assigned the shared prefix, "Cheesecake".
+Since "SwimToSpain" did not provide a prefix, it gets assigned the shared prefix, and becomes "CheesecakeSwimToSpain".